ctlab/GADMA/docs/source/user_manual/confidence_intervals.rst

 file ``data_for_ci.py`` containing all necessary information for CI evaluation.

 Use ``gadma-get_confidence_intervals`` with input data ``data_for_ci.py``.
-GADMA will calculate CI for parameters print results and save them in the excel and csv file.
+GADMA will calculate CI for parameters print results and save them in the csv file.

 .. code-block::